stadawi12/nPlan/README.md

 It records the model used for training (in the form of a graph).
-Tensorboard also records the hyperparameters used for the training session, so that you do not lose track of which training session yielded best results, it is a good tool for comparing different machine learning experiments.
-By setting `record_run : False` the run will not be recorded to tensorboard, this is useful if you are debugging and do not want to clutter your `runs` directory, which is a directory
+Tensorboard also records the hyperparameters used for the training session, so that you do not lose track of which training session yielded best results, and many many more.
+Tensorboard is a good tool for comparing different machine learning experiments.

+By setting `record_run : False`
+the run will not be
+recorded to tensorboard, this is useful if you are debugging and do not want to clutter your `runs` directory, which is a directory